TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 The Documentation Team generally maintains this documentation, but maintenance tasks may be delegated to others, for example by giving write permission to GitHub repositories.

-In general, it is recommended for the TYPO3 experts to take on jobs of continuosly updating content and making sure it is correct and up to date.
+In general, it is recommended for the TYPO3 experts to take on jobs of continuously updating content and making sure it is correct and up to date.

 .. _doc-type-community: